trinodb/trino/presto-docs/src/main/sphinx/connector/cassandra.rst

 Compatibility
 -------------

-Connector is compatible with all Cassandra versions newer than 2.1.5.
+Connector is tested against Cassandra version 2.2 and 3.11, but any intermediate or newer versions are expected to work.

 Configuration
 -------------